7 Coolest Abandoned Places in the World To Visit Today

 So, there you have it.
 The 7 most interesting abandoned places in the world for you to visit.
-Remember, whether you’re an explorer of creepy spots.
+Remember, whether you’re an explorer of creepy spots or meet Ukranian women while abroad.
 Or simply a brave outdoor rover who wants to seek adventures, it’s still important to be respectful.
 And always be mindful of our behavior when visiting any tourist locales.
 These places hold importance in the local communities.
 Tradgedy after tradgedy.
 It’s understandable to be interested in historical places.
 But keep it classy folks.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!